Confidential 7-figure settlement for a woman who underwent a double mastectomy. When her breasts were removed the lump was found to be benign.

 This makes it even more frustrating when your doctor refuses to acknowledge your symptoms or gives you the wrong diagnosis.
-Their actions usually aren’t malicious—doctors do, after all, take a pledge to help patients as much as they can.
+Their actions usually aren’t malicious (but they certainly can be)—doctors do, after all, take a pledge to help patients as much as they can.
 However, a doctor failing to diagnose you correctly can have serious and long-ranging impacts on your life.
 As you face these challenges, you deserve support.

 The Beasley Firm serves patients who have been injured by medical malpractice, including cases of misdiagnosis.
 If your doctor made a mistake that affected your health and/or care, you likely have legal recourse.
 Our team is here to let you know what your rights are and how we can help you protect them.

 If a misdiagnosis harmed you or a loved one, please reach out to us at (215) 866-2424 to schedule a free and confidential consultation.

 Despite attending four years of medical school, doctors don’t have in-depth knowledge of every health condition a patient may suffer.
 They are well-versed in more common issues like diabetes, hypertension (high blood pressure), heart disease, and the like.
 Patients who are suffering from rarer diseases like multiple sclerosis, Lyme disease, or IBS may wait months or even years to learn what is ailing them.
 During this time they may suffer pain and other symptoms that are treatable with the right diagnosis; see their disease progress when it could have been treated instead; and even pass their eligibility window for some treatment methods.
 While receiving a correct diagnosis after years of waiting is a relief, many patients also feel anger and grief due to their previous experiences.